GIVE YOUR ADULT PATIENTS WITH ACTIVE PSORIATIC ARTHRITIS (PsA) THE OPPORTUNITY TO EMERGE WITH...

 ††The DISCOVER 1 prespecified as-observed analysis from Weeks 24 to 52 is not shown.

 References: 1.
 Data on file.
 Janssen Biotech, Inc. 2.
 TREMFYA® (guselkumab) [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc. 3.
 Mease PJ, Rahman P, Gottlieb AB, et al. Guselkumab in biologic-naïve patients with active psoriatic arthritis (DISCOVER 2): a double-blind, randomised, placebo-controlled phase 3 trial.
 Lancet.
 2020;395(10230):1126-1136.
 4. McInnes IB, Rahman P, Gottlieb AB, et al. Efficacy and safety of guselkumab, an interleukin-23p19-specific monoclonal antibody, through one year in biologic-naïve patients with psoriatic arthritis.
 Arthritis Rheumatol.
 2021;73(4):604-616.
 5. McInnes IB, Rahman P, Gottlieb AB, et al. Efficacy and safety of guselkumab, a monoclonal antibody specific to the p-19 subunit of interleukin-23, through 2 years: results from a phase 3, randomized, double-blind, placebo-controlled study conducted in biologic-naïve patients with active psoriatic arthritis.
-Presented at: Innovations in Dermatology 2021; Virtual; March 16-20, 2021.
-6. Deodhar A, Helliwell PS, Boehncke WH, et al. Guselkumab in patients with active psoriatic arthritis who were biologic-naïve or had previously received TNFα inhibitor treatment (DISCOVER 1): a double-blind, randomised, placebo-controlled phase 3 trial.
+Poster presented at: Innovations in Dermatology 2021; Virtual; March 16-20, 2021.
+6. Deodhar A, Helliwell PS, Boehncke W-H, et al. Guselkumab in patients with active psoriatic arthritis who were biologic-naïve or had previously received TNFα inhibitor treatment (DISCOVER 1): a double-blind, randomised, placebo-controlled phase 3 trial.
 Lancet.
 2020;395(10230):1115-1125.
-7. Ritchlin CT, Helliwell PS, Boehncke WH, et al. Guselkumab, an inhibitor of the IL-23p19 subunit, provides sustained improvement in signs and symptoms of active psoriatic arthritis: 1 year results of a phase III randomised study of patients who were biologic-naïve or TNFα inhibitor-experienced.
+7. Ritchlin CT, Helliwell PS, Boehncke W-H, et al. Guselkumab, an inhibitor of the IL-23p19 subunit, provides sustained improvement in signs and symptoms of active psoriatic arthritis: 1 year results of a phase III randomised study of patients who were biologic-naïve or TNFα inhibitor-experienced.
 RMD Open.
 2021;7(1):e001457.
-8. Nash P, McInnes IB, Ritchlin CT, et al. Guselkumab treatment shows rapid onset of effect on American College of Rheumatology components: results of 2 randomized phase 3 trials.
-Presented at: European Alliance of Associations for Rheumatology (EULAR) Congress; Virtual; June 2-5, 2021.

 Week 24 (major secondary endpoint): 12% of patients receiving TREMFYA® q8w (15/127) achieved an ACR70 response compared with 6% of patients receiving placebo (7/126) (P=0.069)1,2,6‡§